Sudarshan Shetty: Shift (2005)

-In his 2005 show, Shift, he collaborated with architects Shantanu Poredi and Maneesha Aggarwal to produce a model of a collapsible building that was a museum when upright and a platform for a street market when it collapsed.
+In his 2005 show, Shift, he collaborated with architects Shantanu Poredi and Maneesha Aggarwal to produce a model of a collapsible building.

 Love (2006)

-Love, a GALLERYSKE show, which took place at Bodhi Art in Mumbai in 2006 had artist Baiju Parthan proclaim, “This show has raised the bar for Installation art in India.”
-In an interview with Gopal Mirchandani, Shetty said, “The challenge was to use many accepted notions and images that come to be associated with the idea of love and work with them.”
-The result is a skeletal steel dinosaur ceaselessly mating with a shiny Jaguar car; a Braille machine typing the word love endlessly; a projection of a mechanical heart that morphs into a biological heart which further morphs into a Valentine's heart, thus attempting to understand love through its multitudinous definitions and derivations.
+Love, a GALLERYSKE show, which took place at Bodhi Art in Mumbai in 2006 had artist Baiju Parthan proclaim, "This show has raised the bar for Installation art in India."
+In an interview with Gopal Mirchandani, Shetty said, "The challenge was to use many accepted notions and images that come to be associated with the idea of love and work with them."
+The result is a skeletal steel dinosaur ceaselessly mating with a shiny Jaguar car.

 Eight Corners of the World (2006)

 Using objects that are ubiquitous and familiar, this show took place at GALLERYSKE in 2006.
 Eight Corners of the World, focused on the dynamic cosmos of domestic interiors and was one of Shetty's darker works, several elements of this complex installation suggest death.
 The repetitive movements of the animated constructions on display, combined with a medley of sounds, especially of flowing liquids and the mostly murky lighting created a world where the human figure was conspicuous by its absence.